cognitivefactory/interactive-clustering-comparative-study/README.md

 This iterative process begins with an unlabeled dataset, and it uses a sequence of two substeps :

-1. the user defines constraints on data sampled by the mathine ;
+1. the user defines constraints on data sampled by the machine ;

 2. the machine performs data partitioning using a constrained clustering algorithm.